ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 ## Pre-parsing directives

 uBO v1.16.0 and above supports pre-parsing directives.
+Pre-parsing directives are prefixed with `!#`, so this means older versions of uBO or other blockers will see the pre-parsing directives as comment and discard them.

-Pre-parsing directives are prefixed with `!#`.
-These directives are executed before the list content is parsed, and influence the final content of a filter list.
+The pre-parsing directives are executed before a list content is parsed, and influence the final content of a filter list.

 ### `!#include [file name]`